helenmurugan/scrambled-tech/README.md

 * gspread - used as the API for interacting with Google Sheets.
 * oauth - used to generate the credentials for the API.
 * os - provides operating system-dependent functionality.
 Used to clear the terminal.
-* random - used to shuffle lists into a random order.
+* random - used to shuffle lists of strings into a random order.
 * time - used to create a timer.
 * threading - used to simultaneously run a timer whilst the game is being played.
 * warnings - used to filter a warning.

 ### Technologies and Programs
 * [GitHub](https://github.com/) - cloud-based system used to host the site.
-* [Gitpod](https://gitpod.io/) -  version control and integrated development environment(IDE) used during development
+* [Gitpod](https://gitpod.io/) -  version control and integrated development environment(IDE) used during development.
-* [Heroku](https://id.heroku.com/) - used to deploy the application
+* [Heroku](https://id.heroku.com/) - used to deploy the application.
-* [CI Python Linter](https://pep8ci.herokuapp.com/) - used to validate the Python code
+* [CI Python Linter](https://pep8ci.herokuapp.com/) - used to validate the Python code.
-* [Lucid Chart](https://lucidchart.com)- used to create the flowchart
+* [Lucid Chart](https://lucidchart.com)- used to create the flowchart.

 ## Deployment
 ### Before deployment